 We all have our favorite charities, but the problems of the community are much larger than what any one agency can handle.
 Rappahannock United Way agencies offer a broad mix of programs and services to meet the diverse needs of our community.

 Rappahannock United Way funds agencies covering a wide range of services, including some that are affiliated with churches.
 However, all agencies are funded because they meet a critical community need.
 Rappahannock United Way funds only the service programs, not the religious activities, of these agencies.
-Services by all Rappahannock United Way agencies are based on need, regardless of age, sex, race, or religion.
+Services by all Rappahannock United Way agencies are based on need, regardless of age, gender, ethnicity, race, or religion.

 Rappahannock United Way asks that you give where you live.
 You may still take advantage of payroll deductions at work, just simply designate to the United Way where you reside, and we will distribute your donations to their programs and services.
 You may also consider splitting your investment between your home and employment communities.